1770 Naval Air Squadron: Two-seater Fighter Squadron (1943-1945)

 More sorties were later conducted off Norway, along with another attack on the Tirpitz, before Indefatigable sailed along with the squadron for the Far East, and subsequently joined the British Pacific Fleet.

 During April 1945, the squadron was part of the attacks on the Japanese-held oil refineries situated at Palembang on the Dutch East Indies island of Sumatra.
 It also operated over the Sakishima Islands between March and May 1945, and later against Formosa, the main island of Taiwan.

-1770 Naval Air Squadron disembarked to RNAS Schofields (HMS Nabthorne), New South Wales, Australia, in June, where it became part of the 7th Carrier Air Group, but it disbanded, shortly after the Second World War ended, on 30 September 1945.
+1770 Naval Air Squadron disembarked to RNAS Schofields (HMS Nabthorpe), New South Wales, Australia, in June, where it became part of the 7th Carrier Air Group, but it disbanded, shortly after the Second World War ended, on 30 September 1945.

 Aircraft flown

 1770 Naval Air Squadron flew only one aircraft type: